 Featured Speakers 2018

-Professor Matthew Rockloff, Head of Population Research Laboratory, Central Queensland University
+Professor Matthew Rockloff, Head of the Experimental Gambling Research Laboratory, Central Queensland University

 Dr Janet Hammill AM, PhD, MTH, RN Honorary Research Fellow Coordinator, Collaboration for Alcohol Related Developmental Disorders Perinatal Research Group University of Queensland Centre for Clinical Research